makrai/notes/palmer10-sem-role-label.md

       after locations, possessors, or states
   * later versions:
     * subtypes of primitive predicates
-    * More information can be added, e.g., the manner of motion in (7) could be represented by adding a predicate: MANNER:
+    * More information can be added, eg the manner of motion in (7) could be represented by adding a predicate: MANNER:
   * CAUSE predicate, which takes the Agent
-  * Jackendoff ’s intent was never to provide detailed representations of all of meaning but, instead, to focus on fundamental concepts that had special relevance to the _mapping_ between syntax and semantics [e.g.] Causation
+  * Jackendoff ’s intent was never to provide detailed representations of all of meaning but, instead, to focus on fundamental concepts that had special relevance to the _mapping_ between syntax and semantics [eg] Causation
   * a mapping between an ordered list of semantic roles (a thematic hierarchy) and an ordered list of syntactic constituents (Jackendoff, 1992)
   * extending this approach to all of the verbs in multiple languages and, in